The Rights of Privately Sponsored Refugees

 Who are private sponsors

 Private sponsors are volunteers who have come together to sponsor you to come to Canada and have committed to providing you with financial and non-financial support during your sponsorship period.
-You may know your sponsors, as they could be your family members or friends, or your sponsors may be people you don’t know that want to help you, that you will get to know in the coming months.
+You may know your sponsors, as they could be your family members or friends, or your sponsors may be people you will get to know in the coming months.

 How long is your sponsorship period?